MosabAboidrees/mfx-submission-install-utilities/README.md

 - Only a single file is needed for installation.
 No other functions to keep track of (simpler for users and cleaner repositories).
 - Automatically add the project files to the user's path
 - Automatically download the dependencies from the web
+- Check if toolboxes are installed and minimum versions are met
 - Open specific files (such as examples)
+- Run specific files (such as examples)
 - Close specific files (such as the INSTALL file when it has completed)
 - Display diagnostic information to the command window
 - Customizable since no two projects are the same